 The government that does it will be a brave government, in my perspective.

 Keep things simple and straight – no complex rules, no special incentives, nothing.
 One simple rate for either direct or indirect tax.
 And make it mandatory for everyone above a certain income.

 7. If after this, people still try to cheat the system, live with it or find other ways to address it.
 But not at cost of complicating ease of doing business.
 Whenever you make complex rules for GST or demonetization, it only impacts the small ones.
 Big fish always finds jugaad.

 8. Pareto law talks of 80:20 rule.
 Target 20 percent for your 80% benefits.
 Not vice versa.

-9. I agree with Swamy ji – increase FD rates and reduce loan rates.
-Thats a way to have more liquidity and incentivize wealth creation.
+9. I agree with Swamy – increase FD rates and reduce loan rates.
+That is a way to have more liquidity and incentivize wealth creation.
 Eliminate income tax so that people can focus on wealth-creation

 10. Ideally, laws should be simple to need no CAs unless you are a multi crore company.
 That would be good use of CAs and motivate people to start business.
 Be liberal about it.
 Accept that entrepreneurship means failures and even attempts to beat the system.
 Encourage that so that innovations can come out.

 11. Cashless is not king, cash is not villain.
 Lets face it.
 Cashless also means more frauds and more dependence on things we cannot control.
 Go slow.
 Do own homework first.
 Put robust easy secure systems in place and people will automatically adopt it.

 12. Many people evade tax because tax-laws are complex.
 Hassles in system are not worth it.
 And they do not see any benefits of giving tax around them.
 Putting danda on them will not work.
 Instead make laws simple, reduce dependency on whims of IT officers, and show government’s commitment to change things around them.
 People will happily pay tax and focus on generating more money instead of wasting time on saving taxes.